Skip to content

 List Monitor

-In case you want to list those monitors that are in a failed state and have pending actions, you would use --pending the parameter:
+To list only those monitors that are in a failed state and have pending actions, use the --pending parameter:

 satori monitors --pending